hollymandel/hollymandel.github.io/index.md

 I am a former quant researcher at Vatic Labs interested in ML research and engineering.
 You can find me on <a href = "https://github.com/hollymandel">github</a> or <a href = "https://www.linkedin.com/in/hollymandel">LinkedIn</a> or take a look at my <a href = "https://hollymandel.github.io/resume_public.pdf">resume</a>.

 ## Previous Work
-For my first year at Vatic I did alpha research on the statistical arbitrage team.
+During my first year at Vatic I did alpha research on the statistical arbitrage team.
 Then I switched to the high-frequency trading team, where I designed and built a production pipeline to automate an important execution decision.

 Before Vatic I did my PhD in Mathematics at Berkeley with <a href = "https://math.berkeley.edu/~sosun/">Song Sun</a> on complex geometry, a field that combines algebraic geometry and differential geometry.
 I studied what negative Kahler-Einstein metrics look like as the underlying surfaces are deformed into singularities.